-Area reputation refers to the ways that particular areas – whether housing estates, neighbourhoods or towns, are subjective to derisive attitudes and portrayals.
-This page provides information about how this affects health and wellbeing of residents living in areas that are stigmatised.
-It also includes collated examples of the ways in which residents are taking action to promote more positive, and accurate, portrayals of where they live.
+Area reputation or neighbourhood stigma refers to the ways that particular areas – whether housing estates, neighbourhoods or towns, are subjective to derisive and negative portrayals.
+This page hosts information and links to resources about how this affects health and wellbeing of residents living in areas that are stigmatised.
+It includes examples of the ways in which groups of residents are taking action as part of place based programmes to promote more positive and accurate portrayals of where they live.

 Area reputation and health

 This perspectives piece in the Journal of Public Health makes the case for area reputation to be given greater visibility as a public health concern among researchers, policy makers, and practitioners.